izik-adio/100-Days-Of-Python/Day-4/README.md

 ## Bill payer

 This is a simple program that choose a user from the supplied name of users to pay the fees of other users.

+## Rock Paper Scissors

+This is a simple program that makes playing the rock,paper,scissors game more fun.